-LESSON COMMENTS: The last section of the results can used to talk about the different ways microbiota can be sequenced (looking at the difference between alpha and beta diversity).
-This study can be compared to the results of other microbiota study and a good discussion can come from the discussion section.
-If diet affects gut microbiota, could the inconsistencies of microbiota studies be attributed to diet and culture?
-This study was conducted on Chinese children, while some aspects are consistent, there were also various inconsistencies in the results that are addressed in the discussion section.
+LESSON COMMENTS: The last section of the results can be used to talk about the different ways microbiota are sequenced (looking at the difference between alpha and beta diversity).
+You can compare this study to other microbiota studies.
+A good starting discussion question could be: If diet affects gut microbiota, could the inconsistencies of microbiota studies be attributed to diet and culture?
+This study was conducted on Chinese children, so while some aspects were consistent, there were also inconsistencies in the results that are addressed in the discussion section.

 The different types of short chain fatty acids and their molecular structures can be compared in a chemistry class.
-How does the change in their structures affect their function on a biological scale based on this and other studies?
+How does the change in their structures affect their function on a biological scale?

 The anaerobic bacteria mentioned in this paper can also be used as an example in class to discuss the products of anaerobic respiration.
 In most textbooks, lactic acid is used as an example, but this paper should allow students to compare the other acids produced (the SCFA’s) in the human gut.
 These SCFAs can also be connected to cellular respiration as colon epithelial cells (colonocytes) absorb and metabolize SCFAs such as butyric acid.